-New Zealand is no longer ‘God’s own country’ – a phrase popularised in the late 1800s by Premier Richard Seddon.
-(In the 20th century this was often spelt ‘Godzone’).
+New Zealand is no longer ‘God’s own country’ – a phrase popularised in the late 19th century by poet Thomas Bracken and then by Premier Richard Seddon.
+(In the 20th century it was often contracted to ‘Godzone’.)
 Unlike leaders in the United States, contemporary New Zealand politicians rarely mention God, and to do so might not be advantageous.
-John Key, the prime minister in 2009, said that he did not believe in life after death yet he occasionally attended church.
+John Key, the prime minister in 2009, did not believe in life after death but occasionally attended church.
 From 1999 to 2008 the agnostic Helen Clark was prime minister.
 Politicians can suffer, rather than gain, from religious association.
 During the lead-up to the 2005 general election, support for the National Party waned after leader Don Brash met secretly with the Exclusive Brethren.

 Realists, hedonists, fatalists, Tūhoe …